My Choice (film): Analysis

-— Kersi Khambatta, My Choice (2015 film), referenced by Anu Singh Choudhary in an article in Deutsche Welle.

 The women presenting the lyrics expect people not to pass judgment on women's choices relating to clothes, profession, sexual orientation and way of life.
 The film is an attempt to foster the belief that women have the right to make decisions about their lives, such as what they do with their bodies, how they work out sexual relationships, whom they love, and whether to have children or not.

 In an Indian context, the lyricist says: